 ON THIS PAGE: You will learn about the different types of treatments doctors use for children with astrocytoma.
 Use the menu to see other pages.

-Descriptions of the common types of treatments used for astrocytoma are listed below, including other treatments called targeted therapy and immunotherapy that may be available through clinical trials.
-Your child’s care plan also includes treatment for symptoms and side effects, an important part of cancer care.
+The common types of treatments used for astrocytoma are described below, including treatments called targeted therapy and immunotherapy that may be available through clinical trials.
+Your child’s care plan also includes treatment for symptoms and side effects, an important part of your child's medical care.

 If a low-grade tumor cannot be completely removed, the doctor usually watches for signs of tumor growth before recommending other types of treatment.
 If a tumor causes symptoms and cannot be completely removed with surgery, radiation therapy or chemotherapy is often used (see "Radiation therapy" and "Chemotherapy," below).

 A child with a high-grade tumor often needs additional treatment regardless of whether the entire tumor was removed during surgery.